-According to current regulations and because the experimental lab skills are considered essential for the acquisition of the objectives of the course, attendance at all laboratory sessions and overcoming the mandatory practices is considered an essential element of the assessment, in both continuous and final modalities (regulations governing the evaluation processes learning models approved by the Governing Council of 24 March 2011, Article 6, paragraph 4).
+According to current regulations and because the experimental lab skills are considered essential for the acquisition of the objectives of the course, attendance at all laboratory sessions and overcoming the mandatory practices is considered an essential element of the assessment, in both continuous and final modalities (regulations governing the evaluation processes learning models -30 September 2021- Article 6, paragraph 4).
 For this reason, the laboratory exercises are common and essential in both types of evaluation: continuous and final.